Bengal1/Sudoku-Solver/README.md

 ## Sudoku Solving Algorithm

 ### Backtracing Algorithm
 Backtracking is a class of problem-solving algorithms.
 An algorithm of that kind finds solution to computational problems that satisfies the problem's constraints.
-The algorithm uses the brute force approach, incrementally builds candidates to the solutions, and abandons a candidate ("backtracks") as soon as it determines that the candidate is not a part of a valid solution.
+The algorithm uses the brute force approach, incrementally builds candidates to the solutions, and abandons a candidate as soon as it determines that the candidate is not a part of a valid solution (backtracks).
 ### Complexity

 ## Reference